Responsible for this content East Belgium Tourist Agency

 Lowest point435 m

-It takes us through the High Fens and the Belgian Eifel, but it also ventures a detour to Monschau.
-We start on the GR56 in the village of Amel at the crossroads on the Büllinger Straße (N658) going to Eupen, Büllingen or Bütgenbach.
-After only a short time, the trail turns off on to a magnificent hiking path which goes to Valender along the Amel.
-It continues along a broad tarred road to Heppenbach and Hepscheid on the watershed between the Maas (Amel, Ourthe) and the Rhine (Our, Moselle).
+We start on the GR56 in the village of Amel at the intersection Büllinger Straße (N658) towards Eupen, Büllingen, or Bütgenbach.
+Shortly after, the path turns into a beautiful hiking path that runs along the Amel to Valender.
+It continues on a wide asphalt road to Heppenbach and Hepscheid at the watershed between Maas (Amel, Ourthe) and Rhine (Our, Mosel).

-After passing through a wooded area, you reach the village of Honsfeld, surrounded by a magnificent meadow landscape.
+After crossing a forest area, you reach the village of Honsfeld, which is surrounded by a beautiful meadow landscape.

 Author’s recommendation